-The last page of the QCP is required to have two signatures.
+The last page of the QCP is the authentication page and is required to have two signatures.
 One signature shall be the Producer Management Representative, the date of submittal, and the corporate title of the Producer Management Representative.
-The other signature shall be for approval of the QCP by the Manager, Office of Materials Management.
+The other signature will be for approval of the QCP by the State Materials Engineer, Division of Materials and Tests.